 Overland flow downstream discharges of the 1% AEP post-development peak flowrate shall be no greater than the 1% AEP pre-development peak flowrate.
+The location and type of overland flow downstream discharges are to mimic pre-development scenarios unless otherwise approved by Council.
+If the pre-development scenario is not mimicked it shall be justified to Council satisfaction why this can't be achieved and why the altered scenario is acceptable.

-Rainfall intensity shall allow for a temperature increase of 2.1 degrees due to climate change.
-Rainfall intensity design charts developed from local data should be used if available.
-High Intensity Rainfall Design Systems (HIRDS) data available from NIWA is another source for rainfall design data.
+Rainfall intensity shall allow for climate change.
+Rainfall intensity design charts developed from NIWA High Intensity Rainfall Design Systems (HIRDS) V4 RCP 8.5 data for 2081-2100 should be used for rainfall design.